 Conclusion

 All the methods explained above are valid and valuable in getting you the information, you need but as your starting out there maybe budget constraints on what you can do.
-However, there are many free secondary sources of information that you can start off with along with trying your own DIY online survey through platforms such as JotForm who provide you with easy to use tools for a range of different purposes and will help you along the way.
-Plus, they also have a wide range of online forms and templates for apps, PDFs, approvals, tables, online stores and more.
-Download this free E-book to learn how to make use of the platform's productivity and automation features.
+However, there are many free secondary sources of information that you can start off with along with trying your own DIY online survey through platforms which provide you with easy to use tools for a range of different purposes and will help you along the way.

-A simple, inexpensive (starting at $15) alternative to survey makers is to firstly test out your business idea or product is appealing by running a quick poll with PickFu (50% off your first poll with promo code: ANPAR).
+A simple, inexpensive (starting at $15) option is to firstly test out your business idea or product is appealing by running a quick poll or survey with PickFu (50% off your first survey or poll with promo code: ANPAR).
 This platform allows you to ask questions to their 15 million+ panel across 9 countries such as the UK or US.
 You just have to define your target audience, run a poll and you will quickly receive your results.
+See video below.

 Once your business is more established and profitable, you can use more traditional and in-depth methods of research such as ethnography to further increase your business chances of sustainable success.